ChainCashLabs/chaincash/README.md

 # ChainCash - elastic peer-to-peer money creation via trust and blockchain assets

-This repository contains whitepaper, modelling code and prototype implementation for ChainCash, a protocol to create money in self-sovereign way via trust or collateral, with collective backing and individual acceptance.
+This repository contains whitepaper and some prototyping code for ChainCash, a protocol to create money in self-sovereign way via trust or collateral, with collective backing and individual acceptance.